![]() ![]() Choose another writer in this calendar:

 half-French, half-Algerian Nadia is a westernized Algerian girl.
 She

-lives a carefree life, tries to seduce her friend's husband in order to
+lives a carefree life, and tries to

-François Sagan's Bonjour tristesse.
-In Algeria it was condemned for ignoring the political realities of the day.
-Les impatients (1958) was set before the independence struggle and centers upon a young woman, Dalila, who feels herself trapped in a family environment of domineering men and frustrated women.
-Les enfants du nouveau monde (1962) explored the awakening of Algerian women to new demands.
-The heroine is in the collective action for political change and the themes of love and war, the past and the present, continued in Les alouettes naïves (1967), which depicted a woman's rebel against patriarchy.
-After completing the novel, Djebar temporarily stopped from writing and turned her attention to film.
+realities of the day.
+Les impatients (1958) was set before the independence struggle and centers upon a young woman, Dalila, who feels herself trapped and revolts against tradition, her environment, her family.
+During her stay in Morocco, Djebar wrote her third novel Les enfants du nouveau monde(1962), which explored the awakening of Algerian women to new demands.
+The central character, Lila, is in the collective action for political change.
+Les alouettes naïves (1967), about love and war and young Algerians, was called by one reviewer as "the drama of a lost generation".
+After completing the book, Djebar temporarily stopped from writing and turned her attention to film – she felt she had exposed enough of her innermost self.
 During the liberation war Djebar collaborated with the anti-colonial FLN (National Liberation Front) newspaper

 El-Moujahid by conducting interviews with Algerian refugees in